BDI-pathogens/phyloscanner/phyloflows/vignettes/03_diagnostics.md

 We continue our Very\_First\_Example from the vignette with the same name here.
 The following code chunk contains all code needed, up to running **phyloflows** MCMC routine.
-The only change is that the number of iterations is now\(50,000\).
+The only change is that the number of iterations is now
+ $50,000$
+.
 The MCMC should take about 2 minutes to run.

 ``` r
 require(data.table)